Registration for the upcoming sessions is now closed. Please join the waitlist to be notified about registration details for future sessions.

 Cost and Deadlines

 The training is being supported by the Public Health Infrastructure Grant and is currently available at no cost.
-Registration for the winter and spring sessions is now closed.
+Registration for the upcoming sessions is now closed.
+Please join the waitlist to be notified about registration details for future sessions.

 Time Commitment